 On the Plane

-"Wipe the area down where you’re going to be sitting, and the armrests and the tray table — anything you touch,” Murphy says.
-“If there’s a touch screen or control or something, you need to clean that before you touch it.”
+But the CDC also notes that while “we don’t know if one type of travel is safer than others,” air travel can make social distancing particularly difficult.
+Murphy suggests that passengers “wipe the area down where you’re going to be sitting, and the armrests and the tray table — anything you touch.
+If there’s a touch screen or control or something, you need to clean that before you touch it.”

 He adds: “If anybody around you is sick, get off the airplane.”